 Memory loss is usually the earliest symptom of dementia, but frontotemporal dementia is an exception.
 Frontotemporal dementia causes changes in personality, behavior, and language before affecting your memory.

-After a thorough medical exam, including a neurological assessment, mental status exam, and diagnostic tests as needed, your provider develops the best treatment for your type of memory loss.
+After a thorough medical exam, including a neurological assessment, mental status exam, and diagnostic tests as needed, your memory neurologist develops the best treatment for your type of memory loss.
 Treatment for traumatic brain injury, for example, ranges from rest for a concussion to medications and surgery for a severe brain injury.

 Memory loss that’s caused by a curable medical condition usually improves when the problem is treated.
 You may need supplements to treat a vitamin deficiency or medication and therapy for a mental health disorder.